vevvve/IWGAN-GP/README.md

 Secondly, set the network parameters such as batchsize, learning rate and storage location.
 The executable .py file of IWGAN-GP, the path is: IWGAN-GP/IWGAN-GP.py.
 After configuring the parameters and environment, you can run directly: python IWGAN-GP.py

-Finally, in IWGAN-GP/savepoint/Test, find the loss images during the training process and the .npy format of the shale three-dimensional structure images of different rounds.
+Finally, in IWGAN-GP/savepoint/Test, find the loss images during the training process and the .npy format of the porous media three-dimensional structure images of different rounds.
 Use scripts/loadnpy to convert .npy to .txt format for later analysis and processing.